Coming Out Day – do we need it?

-If you are reading this and thinking about coming out this coming out day, remember there is absolutely no pressure to do so.
-It is important you feel safe and only consider opening up only if you want to.
+If you are reading this and thinking about coming out this Coming Out Day, remember there is absolutely no pressure to do so.
+It is important you feel safe and consider opening up only if you want to.

 Glossary of terms